akka/alpakka/docs/src/main/paradox/jakarta-jms/consumer.md

 ### Object sources

 The `objectSource` emits the received message body as deserialized JVM instance.
 As serialization may be a security concern, JMS clients require special configuration to allow this.
-The example shows how to configure ActiveMQ connection factory to support serialization.
-See [ActiveMQ Security](https://activemq.apache.org/objectmessage.html) for more information on this.
+The example shows how to configure ActiveMQ Artemis connection factory to support serialization.
+See [Controlling JMS ObjectMessage deserialization](https://activemq.apache.org/components/artemis/documentation/latest/security.html#controlling-jms-objectmessage-deserialization) for more information on this.

 Scala
 : @@snip [snip](/jakarta-jms/src/test/scala/docs/scaladsl/JmsConnectorsSpec.scala) { #object-source }